Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

         - *Find this hostname in the main Dashboard page of the TrueNAS UI, under System Information*
     1. Import

-I like to make this dashboard the default page for Grafana, so when I click on "Web UI" it takes me directly to the graphs.
+I like to make this dashboard the default page for Grafana, so when I go to the Grafana web UI it takes me directly to my graphs.
+To do that in the Grafana web UI go to:

-1. Upper right avatar > Profile > Preferences
+1. Upper right avatar icon > Profile > Preferences
     1. **Home Dashboard**: Dashboards/NAS
     1. Save